-In the late 1880s, huge groups of Cubans immigrated to Tampa, settling in the Ybor neighborhood, where coffee carts would shuttle coffee and the pressed sandwiches to factory's female workers, since women were discouraged from going to the general cafeterias.
+In the late 1880s, huge groups of Cubans immigrated to Tampa, settling in the Ybor neighborhood.
+Coffee carts shuttled coffee and the pressed sandwiches to factory's female workers since women were discouraged from going to the general cafeterias.
 The city council of Tampa even declared the Cuban as Tampa’s signature sandwich in 2012.

 Southern Tomato Sandwich